mugger007/project_wedding_polymarket/README.md

 # Wedding Prediction Game

-A fun prediction market game for wedding guests — think of it as a friendly betting pool where you predict outcomes from the big day using play money called **ECY Bucks**.
+A prediction market game for wedding guests — guests predict outcomes from the big day using play money called **ECY Bucks**.

 ## What Is This?

-Guests log in with their name, receive **1,000 ECY Bucks** to start, and use them to bet on questions about Eugene & Caiying's wedding — things like "Who will cry first?" or "What time will the first dance start?".
-Prices shift as more people bet, so the odds reflect what guests collectively believe.
+Guests log in with their name, receive **1,000 ECY Bucks** to start, and trade on questions about Eugene & Caiying's wedding — things like "Who will cry first?" or "What time will the first dance start?".
+Prices shift as more people trade, so the odds reflect what guests collectively believe.
 After the wedding, markets resolve and whoever predicted correctly walks away with the most ECY.

-There's a live leaderboard so everyone can see how they're doing throughout the event.
+A live leaderboard lets everyone see how they rank throughout the event, both individually and by table.

 ## How Guests Play